 If the case does not settle during the process (and about 75% of them do), it proceeds to an arbitration hearing that is conducted much like a court trial, only it is before 3 arbitrators instead of a judge and jury.
 The lawyers make opening and closing statements, call and cross examine witnesses, and make objections much as they would in court.
 The hearings typically last between 3 and 7 days.
 The arbitrators then issue an award, and except in very rare circumstances usually involving fraud on the part of an arbitrator, the award is not subject to appeal.
 FINRA arbitration is generally quicker and less expensive than court.
 For that reason, and because we know the rules so well, we like the forum.
 Another good thing about FINRA arbitration is that if a broker or brokerage firm does not pay an award within thirty days, their license is suspended, which provides a powerful incentive for them to pay that does not exist in court.

 All fifty states do have financial regulatory agencies.
-In Oregon, its name is the Division of Finance and Corporate Securities (DFCS), which is part of the Department of Consumer and Business Services.
-In Washington, its name is the Securities Division of the Department of Financial Institutions.
-We consider these organizations good partners in the fight for investor rights and education, and the fight against misrepresentation and fraud.
+In Oregon, its name is the Division of Financial Regulation (DFR), which oversees the financial and insurance industries in Oregon.
+In the state of Washington, its name is the Securities Division of the Department of Financial Institutions.
+We consider these state organizations good partners in the fight for investor rights and education, and the fight against misrepresentation and fraud.

 Absolutely not.
 We have seen too many times where our client’s attempt to resolve the problem has actually made things worse.
 There are several reasons for this.
 One is that such letters can create defenses to your claim that would not otherwise exist.
 The letters can have an effect on statutes of limitation.
 And, frequently, our clients, no matter how sophisticated, do not understand the legal elements of their claims.
 They can leave something out that will be used against them later, or their words can be misconstrued and turned against them in a hearing down the road.
 After you speak with us, we may advise you to write to your broker, but we would not allow you to send a letter without our prior review and approval.